-Sweepstakes promotions continue to be a popular tool that businesses use for customer acquisition, engagement and retention.
-However, several aspects of these promotional contests can come with legal risks for the sweepstakes operators, from the marketing that accompanies them, to the logistical considerations associated with the running of the contests themselves.
-Specifically, the method by which sweepstakes promotion winners are selected can create unnecessary legal liability for business owners if not handled properly.
+Sweepstakes promotions continue to be a popular tool that businesses use for customer acquisition, engagement, and retention.
+However, several aspects of these promotional contests (e.g., marketing and the logistical considerations associated with running such contests) can come with legal risks for sweepstakes operators.
+Specifically, the method of selecting sweepstakes promotion winners can create unnecessary legal liability for business owners, if not handled properly.

-Does it Matter How Sweepstakes Promotions Winners Are Selected?
+Does it Matter How Sweepstakes Promotion Winners Are Selected?

-As an initial matter, the sweepstakes promotion winner selection process should be spelled-out clearly in the rules associated with the contest.
-Further, as a guiding principle, the winner selection process should be fair, unbiased and, in most cases, based on random selection or number match.
-When the contest winner is selected by a random drawing or number match, it is advisable that sweepstakes operators utilize the services of an independent third-party to conduct the actual drawing, in order to avoid the appearance, and accusations, of impropriety.
+As an initial matter, the sweepstakes promotion winner selection process should be spelled out clearly in the sweepstakes contest rules.
+Further, the winner selection process should be fair and unbiased.
+In most cases, the contest winner should be based on random selection or number match.
+When the winner is selected by a random drawing or number match, sweepstakes operators should use an independent third-party service to conduct the actual drawing in order to avoid the appearance or accusation of impropriety.

-In addition, records of sweepstakes winners must be retained for a fixed period of time and, in some states, sweepstakes operators must make a winners list available to any individual, upon that individual’s request.
-In New York and Florida, for example, where the prize(s) associated with the sweepstakes promotions exceed a certain dollar amount and registration and bonding is required, a copy of the winners list must be filed with the respective state agency (90 days after the drawing date in New York and 60 days after in Florida).
+Additionally, records of sweepstakes winners must be retained for a fixed period of time.
+In some states, sweepstakes operators must make a winners list available to any individual, upon that individual’s request.
+In New York and Florida, a copy of the winners list must be filed with the respective state agency where the promotion’s prize(s) exceed a certain dollar amount.
+The list must be filed 90 days after the drawing date in New York and 60 days after the drawing date in Florida.

-Sweepstakes Promotions Lawyers Make Sure Everyone’s a Winner
+Sweepstakes Promotions Lawyers Make Sure Everyone is a Winner

 Sweepstakes laws relating to winner selection require careful attention to detail.
-In addition, there are significant costs involved if you do not take the necessary precautions to ensure that your winner selection process meets applicable legal and industry standards.
+In addition, there are significant costs involved if the necessary precautions are not taken to ensure that the winner selection process meets applicable legal and industry standards.
 Proper planning and qualified legal guidance from experienced sweepstakes lawyers are crucial to ensuring compliance.